layilin/SP23-33852/_annotations/book2.md

 81.507 winged fishes.
 Flying fish, which are small fish of the *Exocoetidae* family that glide above the water to escape predators.
 The strongest fish can "fly" nearly 200 meters in one glide.

 81.508 dolphins.
-Refers to the dolphin fish, dorado, or mahi-mahi (*Coryphaena hippurus*), which is widespread in the Atlantic, Indian, Pacific Oceans, as well as the Mediterranean.
+Refers to the dolphin fish, dorado, or mahi-mahi (*Coryphaena hippurus*), which is widespread in the Atlantic, Indian, and Pacific Oceans, as well as in the Mediterranean.

 [place] 81.504n Guinea.
 A region on the west coast of Africa that served as a center of the Atlantic slave trade.
 Roughly covered a geographic region that included parts of modern-day Sierra Leone, Liberia, Côte d'Ivoire, Ghana, Togo, Benin, Nigeria, and Cameroon.
 Not to be confused with the modern nation of Guinea on the western coast of Africa.

 81.505n *nautilus*.
 The "Errata" list at the end of *The Sugar-Cane* indicates that "nautilus" should read "urtica."

 81.507n Albacores.
-Albacore Tuna (*Thunnus alalunga*), which is found in tropical and temperate waters of all the oceans, including the Mediterranean.
+Albacore tuna (*Thunnus alalunga*), which is found in tropical and temperate waters of all the oceans, including the Mediterranean.
 Now a threatened species due to overfishing.

 81.507n Garayio.
 Perhaps the tropic bird (any seabird of the family Phaethontidae) or the frigate bird (any seabird of the family Fregatidae), both of which prey on flying fish.

 [place] 81.507n Barbadoes.
 One of the Lesser Antilles; colonized by the English in 1627.
-Gained independence from the United Kingdom in 1966.
+Gained independence in 1966.

 82.509 Tropic-bird.
 Although he uses the term tropic bird, Grainger means the frigate bird, which was famed for its wide wingspan and ability to remain airborne for weeks.